abiramen/2021-compclub-summer-ctf/crypto/a-strange-shift/writeup.md

 - Crypto

 ## Description
-Worked a double shift at Maccas, and I'm too tired to decode this.
+Worked two different shifts in one day at Maccas, and I'm too tired to decode this.
 This dude kept ordering a Chicken Caesar Salad, and uttering this strange code.
 Can you decode it for me?

 ```
 SQNL{sby_n_ibucqrw_xunsy}